Anomalous Kerr Effect in SrRuO$_3$ Thin Films: S2. MOKE data on different thickness films on STO and LSAT substrates

-The MOKE data was strongly affected by the thickness of the samples, as well as the choice of substrate.
+The MOKE signal was strongly affected by the thickness of the samples, as well as the choice of substrate.
 Figure \ref{fg:samples} shows data for a few different samples.
 Between the two substrates, the STO samples show much smaller and narrower bump features.
-Between the different thicknesses shown, the difference was mostly in what the temperature range these bump features occurred, although going to thinner samples (the next being a 51 nm thick sample on LSAT) resulted in these features disappearing entirely.
-One consistent feature in all of the samples with the topological Kerr signal was the presence of a change in sign of the regular Kerr signal, although it remains unclear as to why this should be the case.
+Between the different thicknesses shown, the difference was mostly in what the temperature range the anomalies occurred, although going to thinner samples (the next being a 51 nm thick sample on LSAT) resulted in these features disappearing entirely.
+Note that this data set only includes the real part of the Kerr angle, as it was taken on a different setup where only the real part was measured, rather than the full complex Kerr angle as in the other data sets.